pranav-ap/blog/content/posts/agents-and-environments.md

 # Rational Behavior

-The purpose of any agent is to make some changes in its environment.
-If the environment undergoes the desired changes then the agent has performed well.
+The purpose of any agent is to produce some change in its environment.
+If the environment undergoes the desired change then the agent has performed well.
 This is evaluated using a **performance measure**.

 Notice, we use the environment state for evaluation and not the agent state.
 This is because an agent can delude itself into thinking that its performance is optimal.

-## Example

 Say we have a vacuum cleaner agent, and we want it to suck up as much dirt as possible.
 So, we give it a performance measure: **+1** if it cleans up dirt on one tile.

 A rational agent can maximize the performance measure by cleaning up all the dirt, dumping it all on the floor and repeating this forever.
 A more suitable measure will be to reward the agent for having a clean floor.

-There remains some knotty issues to untangle.
-For example, the notion of a clean floor is based on the average cleanliness over time.
-Yet the same average cleanliness can be achieved by two agents in two ways.
-One that does a mediocre job all the time and another that cleans energetically but takes long breaks.
+If the notion of a clean floor means average cleanliness over time.
+Yet the same average cleanliness can be achieved in two ways.
+By doing a mediocre job all the time or by cleaning energetically after long breaks.

 Every performance measure can have bad consequences, even if it is well intentioned.
-As a general rule it is better to design performance measures according to what you want in the environment rather than according to how an agent should behave.
+So, it is better to design performance measures according to environment states rather than agent behavior.

 # Rational Action

-A rational agent need not know everything, it only has to make the right choice given adequate prior knowledge and informative percept sequence. *What is rational* at any given time depends on four things:
+A rational agent need not know everything.
+It simply has to make the right choice given adequate prior knowledge and informative percept sequence. *What is rational* at any given time depends on four things:

 - the performance measure that defines success
 - prior knowledge of the environment